DART-LLM: Dependency-Aware Multi-Robot Task Decomposition and Execution using Large Language Models: The DART-LLM Framework

+This subsection explains steps 30-31 of Algorithm 1, describing how the system continuously updates its object map database through real-time sensing, which is crucial for maintaining an accurate representation of the environment throughout task execution.

 The DART-LLM updates the \textit{object map} database in environment \( \mathbb{E} \) using the VLM-based object detector module.
+The object detector focuses on identifying the object keywords that were extracted during QA LLM's instruction parsing phase, ensuring that all entities relevant to the current task are properly detected and tracked.

-This module first converts all images captured by Unmanned Aerial Vehicles (UAVs) into bird’s-eye views.
+This module first converts all images captured by Unmanned Aerial Vehicles (UAVs) into bird's-eye views.
 These views are processed to detect and recognize objects in the environment \( \mathbb{E} \) .
-Selective search \cite{felzenszwalb2004efficient} is then used on the bird’s-eye views to generate candidate bounding boxes.
+Selective search \cite{felzenszwalb2004efficient} is then used on the bird's-eye views to generate candidate bounding boxes.
 Following region proposals, a CLIP-based model \cite{radford2021learning} is employed for identification, updating the \textit{object map} database with the names, locations, and shapes of the objects.
+The updated information is then used by the Breakdown Function Handler to ensure accurate parameter resolution for the atomic skills during execution.